What is sufficient appropriate audit evidence?

 What is the difference between sufficiency and appropriateness?

-Sufficiency (ISA 500.A2) refers to the quantity of evidence, which depends on the assessed risk and the quality of each item.
+Sufficiency (ISA 500.A2) refers to the quantity of evidence, which depends on assessed risk and the quality of each item.
 Appropriateness (ISA 500.A3) refers to relevance to the assertion and reliability of the source.
-More evidence of low quality does not compensate for a lack of high-quality evidence.
+More low-quality evidence does not compensate for missing high-quality evidence.

 When must sufficiency be evaluated?

-ISA 330.28 requires evaluation at completion, not just at planning.
-If results differ from expectations (higher error rates, lower confirmation response rates), the sufficiency assessment changes.
-ISA 330.29 states that if sufficient appropriate evidence cannot be obtained, the auditor must qualify the opinion.
+ISA 330.28 requires evaluation at completion, not only at planning.
+If results differ from expectations (higher error rates or lower confirmation response rates), the sufficiency assessment changes.
+ISA 330.29 states that if SAAE cannot be obtained, the auditor must qualify the opinion.

 Can internal evidence alone meet the appropriateness threshold?

 Rarely for high-risk areas.
 ISA 500.A3 requires the auditor to evaluate whether evidence is relevant and reliable given its source.
-On estimation-heavy balances, relying solely on management's own calculations typically does not meet the appropriateness threshold.
+On estimation-heavy balances, relying solely on management's own calculations does not meet the appropriateness threshold at firms we have worked with.